bonzibonzabi/stillwater/README.md

 - Attack ONLY your mirrors for the first 16 hours (the same number base as yours)
 - Attack ANY base in the last 8 hours
 - NOT attacking is a bad thing with us.
+- OPT out by Thursday if you know you cannot attack

 ### Raid weekends
 - The eariliest Raid weekends can begin is 7am UTC Friday (2:00 am EST Friday)